cesanta/fossa/README.md

    * `struct ns_server` - holds listening socket (if any) and list of connections

-To use Net Skeleton, one must:
+Net Skeleton application is done as follows:

    * Define an event handler function
    * Initialize the server by calling `ns_server_init()`